mariano/snakefire/README.markdown

 Other OS should read [Python Keyring installation docs] [keyring-install].

+#### Notifications ####

+Depending on your Desktop Environment, you will need the proper notification library installed.

+1. For *Ubuntu* (GNOME):

+		$ sudo apt-get install python-notify

+1. For KDE: No need to install a notification library.

 #### PyOpenSSL ####

 For *Ubuntu based* systems, PyOpenSSL is in the official repositories, and can be